 Listener and TV Guide programme schedules and any variance is investigated and corrected, in some cases in consultation with broadcasters.
 This allows for scheduling changes and unlisted short filler programmes to be included in the research.

 Programmes have, in most cases, been counted according to the amount of New Zealand content within the programme.
-For example, some episodes of 20/20 are recorded as containing one third of an hour of New Zealand content as on average they had two overseas stories and one New Zealand-produced story per episode.
+For example, episodes of 60 Minutes are recorded as 20% local content because on average one in five stories during the programme’s 2015 series was a New Zealand-produced story.
 There is a degree of arbitrariness to these allocations, but the emphasis is on consistency so trends can be observed.